ElizabethA01/Dice-Game/README.md

 - Simple game that only requires user to press roll.

+## Setup
+To set up the local environment, clone the repository.

+Clone the repository using the command line using HTTPS
+- Paste this command in the command line: $ git clone https://github.com/ElizabethA01/Dice-Game.git or clone in VS code.
+- Right click index.html and select open in default broswer (preferably Google Chrome).

 ## Usage
 The user chooses a dice, then clicks the button 'roll again'.
 The computer then tells you the winner.

 ## Project Status
 Project is: _completed_